The-OpenROAD-Project/OpenLane/docs/source/tutorials/digital_guide.rst

 .. note::

-    Originally we used a very small macro block as an example, however there is known issue: Small macro blocks do not fit proper power grid, therefore you need to avoid making small macro blocks.
-For this, set the ``FP_SIZING`` to ``absolute`` and configure ``DIE_AREA`` to be bigger than ``200um x 200um`` for sky130.
+    Originally we used a very small macroblock as an example, however, there is a known issue:
+    Small macroblocks do not fit the power grid, therefore you need to avoid making small macroblocks.

+    For this, set the ``FP_SIZING`` to absolute and configure ``DIE_AREA`` to be bigger than ``200um x 200um`` for sky130.

 Configure mem_1r1w
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^